 You must pay all rent and any other charges up to the date of the end of your tenancy.

-If you leave the property owing a debt to a utility company which supplied you during your tenancy, we reserve the right to give them your new address where we have it, without your permission, if you have not already done so.
+If you leave the property owing a debt to a utility company which supplied you during your tenancy, we reserve the right to give them your new address where we have it, without your permission.

 At the end of your tenancy, we may hold any money you have overpaid to Westfield Housing Association, or money paid to us on your behalf, to use to cover any outstanding rent or charges that you owe (for this or any other property), or other debts to Westfield Housing Association (e.g. sundry debts or repairs recharges).
 We will calculate and process any charges as quickly as we can after you have ended your tenancy so that we can advise you of any credits we owe you or debts you owe us.